durgadhatri/PowerApps-Dev-in-a-Day/02BuildCode.md

         npm start
         ```

-31. The test harness should start, if not then copy the address and paste it in a new browser window.
-Try dragging the items and see if the behaviour functions as expected.
+31. The test harness should start.
+If a pop-up appears asking you to download Microsoft Edge, close the window.
+Then, copy the access URL ` http://localhost:xxxx ` from the terminal and paste it into a new browser window.
+Try dragging the items and verify if the behavior functions as expected.

       ![](images/L02/imagee29u.png)

      > **Note**: If the test harness didn't start as expected you are not able to see the expected output as mentioned.
 Please verify that you have followed the previous instructions and added the code correctly in the **Manifest and Index** files.

 32. Close the test harness by closing the browser tab.